statisticsnorway/microdata-tools/README.md

 The CSV file is optional in some cases.

 ### Package dataset
-The `package_dataset()` function will encrypt and package your datset as a tar archive.
+The `package_dataset()` function will encrypt and package your dataset as a tar archive.
 The process is as follows:

 1. Generate the symmetric key for a dataset.
 2. Encrypt the dataset data (CSV) using the symmetric key and store the encrypted file as `<DATASET_NAME>.csv.encr`